 After completing his fellowship, Dr. Schwartz began a practice in Hematology/Oncology at St. Mary’s Hospital in Jefferson City.
 In addition to having the privilege of taking care of oncology patients, Dr. Schwartz organized and initiated a hospice program and served as the director of the program.

 Members of the Sam B. Cook Healthplex will often see Dr. Schwartz hitting the weights as he has a passion for staying healthy and setting a good example for patients.
-He and his wife Dr. Ekram enjoy raising a family and spending time together in mid-Missouri.
+He and his wife Dr. Ekram enjoy raising their family and spending time together in Mid-Missouri.

 James Allen, M.D.